saikarna913/project-cns/atm/index.md

 In principle, the bank could accept transaction requests from multiple ATMs concurrently, if it chose to---there is no requirement that it must.
 If it does, the order that these transactions take effect is non-deterministic, but atomic.
-For example, if ATM #1 requested a deposit of $50 to Bob's account and ATM #2 requested a withdrawal of $25 from Bob's account, those two requests could take effect in either order, but when they complete Bob should always be $25 richer.
+For example, if ATM #1 requested a deposit of Rs.
+50 to Bob's account and ATM #2 requested a withdrawal of Rs.
+25 from Bob's account, those two requests could take effect in either order, but when they complete Bob should always be Rs.
+25 richer.
 Note that an atomic transaction includes both changes/accesses to the balance and the corresponding I/O.
 As such, the order of any printed statements about events must match the order the events actually took place.

-Keep in mind that the contest provides no way to test concurrent transactions.
 Tests are sequences of synchronous ATM commands.
 During the break-it round, tests also involve a "man in the middle" (MITM) which could introduce concurrency (see the description of the attacker model), but the MITM will never have direct access to the card file or auth file, so its ability to initiate concurrent transactions is more limited than the ATM.